Francisco Rabat: Basketball career

-Rabat was also a member of the Philippine national basketball team and was part of the squad that won the bronze medal at the 1954 FIBA World Championship He was given the monicker, "Rajah of Rebound".
+Rabat was a member of the Philippine national basketball team and was part of the squad that won the bronze medal at the 1954 FIBA World Championship, the best finish ever by the country in the World Championships, losing only to the United States and Brazil.
+He was given the monicker, "Rajah of Rebound".
 At 18 years old, Rabat was also the youngest player in the squad.
-In college basketball, he played for the Ateneo Blue Eagles.
+In college basketball, he played for the Ateneo Blue Eagles and was the MVP in the 1953 NCAA basketball championship.

 Political career

 Rabat served as Governor of Davao Oriental from 1978 to 1986.
 As governor, he oversaw the project for the Mati Airport.
 He also served as the mayor of Mati.
 With Joel Mayo Almario, whose family is a political rival of the Rabats, Rabat successfully lobbied for the cityhood of Mati.
-Mati, a former municipality, became a component city on June 19, 2008 after a plebiscite held the day before.
+Mati, a former municipality, became a component city on June 19, 2007, after a plebiscite held the day before.
 He sought re-election in 2007 local elections but withdrew his bid after he was diagnosed with cancer.
-His daughter Michelle campaigned in his stead and was elected as Mati mayor.
+His daughter Michelle Nakpil Rabat campaigned in his stead and was elected, becoming Mati's second mayor as a component city.

 Death

-Rabat died on July 19, 2008 while confined at the Davao Doctors Hospital due to cancer.
+Rabat died on July 19, 2008, while confined at the Davao Doctors Hospital due to cancer.